FOR more than a millennia, these sandcastles have stood out on the Peruvian desert beaches under the burning sun.

 For me, they raise a lot of questions: how did these primitive people build these palaces?
 Why did they leave them?
 How have they survived?
-And the biggest mystery all, is why visitors don’t flock to see them?
+And the biggest mystery all: why don’t visitors flock to see them?

-Plus, it’s beyond me to think how a sandcastle can last so long.
+It’s beyond me how a sandcastle can last so long.
+They’re incredible.
 It doesn’t make sense.